-Japanese diets are notorious for being rich in seaweed and are thought to hold some of the long term health that this culture has.
+Japanese diets are notorious for being rich in seaweed and are thought to hold some of the long-term health that this culture has.

-However, if you are new to seaweed in your diet, make sure to start with a small amount, as some people can have a change in their thyroid levels if they add a lot into their diet all at once.
+However, if you are new to seaweed in your diet, make sure to start with a small amount, as some people can have a change in their thyroid levels if they add a lot to their diet all at once.

 Allergies to kelp can also occur, so make sure to avoid kelp if you are sensitive or allergic to it.